tashfiqul-islam/profile-weather-view/src/docs/configuration.md

 ### Validation

-The application performs strict validation of required environment variables:
+The application performs validation of required environment variables:

 ```typescript
 // From src/utils/preload.ts